syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/keytip.md

 ## Backstage menu keytip

-You can add keytips to backstage menu items by using the `keyTip` property.
+You can add keytips to backstage menu items by using the `KeyTip` property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}